axel669/teascript/README.md

 See the language ref (in the [ref](/ref) folder) for the future plans.

 ## Changelog

+### 0.22.11
++ fixed bug in chained optional array access
++ vastly improved parser speed
++ went back to prettier since I can afford the extra time to load it again, and it has what I think is better output

 ### 0.22.10
 + add `args` variable to scope in functions